 These medium to large-sized pups can be stubborn, but with proper socialization, they can be kind companions – it will just take longer than other breeds.

-5. Chownees – The Chow Chow and Great Pyrenees mix
+5. Chow Chow & Great Pyrenees mix (AKA Chownees)

 Can you even see the Chow Chow under all that hair?
 This furry mix can range from white, black, and orange, but most of this fur will end up all over your clothes.